 2a-2b.
 The SMS-GMSC should query the NRF to find the UDM instance(s), supporting SMS SBI interfaces, and managing that manages the user subscriptions of the GPSI.
 If there is no available UDM returned from NRF, the SMS-GMSC may send error response to the SC.

-3. SMS-GMSC invokes Nudm_UECM_GetSmsRoutingInfo (GPSI) to the UDM to get the serving SMSF instance for all access types for UE.
+3. SMS-GMSC invokes Nudm_UECM_SendRoutingInfoForSM (GPSI) to the UDM to get the routing information of the nodes available for MT SMS delivery, in this case the registered serving SMSF instance for all access types for the UE.

 4. The UDM shall check the registration/reachability flags to determine the potential target nodes.
-If the UDM is failed at this step, e.g. user not found in the UDM, the UDM shall respond to the SMS-GMSC by sending Nudm_UECM_GetSmsRoutingInfo response with error cause.
+If the UDM is failed at this step, e.g. user not found in the UDM, the UDM shall respond to the SMS-GMSC by sending Nudm_UECM_SendRoutingInfoForSM response with error cause.
+If there is no target node address registered in the UDM, a response with error case indicating absent subscriber for SM is sent to the SMS-GMSC and the procedure continues in step 11.

 5. If successful response is returned in step 4, the SMS-GMSC forwards the SMS message to the SMSF by invoking Nsmsf_SMService_MtForwardSm service operation.
 If the SMS-GMSC has more than one SMSF address to use for SMS transport towards the UE, then the SMS-GMSC chooses which SMSF address to use first based on operator local policy.